peterkyc/TestExam/README.md

 All functions take about 2 working weeks.
 Its functions are for testing requirements only, and do not include requirements for other professional enterprise functions.

+This demo uses React-admin examples as the basis.

+From scratch, it has added Express to the back end to provide API calls, and functions, such as MySQL, Redis, Swagger and Nodemailer.

+According to the requirements, all functions of the front end have been rewritten.
+So has Webpack (under folder scripts/config).
+And Webpack dev was used to set up the server in the development phase.

+All functions take approximately 2 working weeks.
+Its functions are for testing only, and requirements for other professional enterprise functions aren't included.
 ```